What is a Data Pipeline? Critical Components and Use Cases

 What are the Benefits of a Data Pipeline?

 When companies don’t know what a data pipeline is, they manage their data in an unstructured and unreliable way.
 But as they start to scale or search for better solutions, they came to know what a data pipeline is and how it helps companies save time and keep their data organized always.
-A few benefits of data pipelines are listed below:
+A few advantages of data pipelines are listed below:

 • Data Quality: The data flows from source to destination can be easily monitored and accessible, and meaningful to the end-users.